Maykonn/global-process-queue-js/README.md

 # Global Process Queue

 With the **Global Process Queue** you can manage a queue of execution for your system processes.
-This package provide an API to create an initializer and a finisher to run before and after your queue of processes is emptied (optional).
+This package provides an API to create an initializer and a finisher to run before and after your queue of processes is emptied (optional).

 ## Example: A hypothetical case

-Suppose you have a Cart on your e-commerce and this cart have several tasks, or processes (*Add Product*, *Remove Product*, *Calculate Total*, etc).
-So with the Global Process Queue you can orchestrate the *Cart Flow* - that is your *System Process Flow* - and what happens globally via the initializer and the finisher methods.
+Suppose you have a Cart on your e-commerce and this cart has several tasks, or processes (*Add Product*, *Remove Product*, *Calculate Total*, etc).
+So with the Global Process Queue, you can orchestrate the *Cart Flow* - that is your *System Process Flow* - and what happens globally via the initializer and the finisher methods.

-**We will use this simple example to provide a documentation as closer as possible to a real world example.**
+**We will use this simple example to provide a documentation as close as possible to a real-world example.**

 ### The Initializer method